Notes from the President

 Chris Gray, Ph.D.

 Founding President l Erie County Community College of Pennsylvania

-Last year, I spoke here about how students have seemed to gravitate toward a just-in-time model when it comes to registering for their classes — not availing themselves of time-honored traditions such as priority registration and, instead, registering for classes closer and closer to the new semester start date.
-We’re still seeing this approach, and I think that it’s just a hallmark of the way in which today’s students approach their scheduling — for education and otherwise — with more fluidity than did those from previous generations.
+Last year, I spoke about how students seem to gravitate toward a just-in-time model when it comes to registering for their classes — not availing themselves of time-honored traditions such as priority registration and, instead, registering for classes closer and closer to the new semester start date.
+We’re still seeing this approach, and I think that it’s just a hallmark of the way in which today’s students approach their scheduling — for education and otherwise — with more fluidity than those from previous generations did.

 To be clear, we here at EC3 will continue to support and assist these types of students.
 We recognize that flexibility and adaptability are crucial to the mission that we embody as a community college.
 So that’s not going away.

-We have begun Spring 2023 registration this week, and our advisors have taken to social media to encourage students to stop in, choose their classes, and register early.
-Apart from the obvious benefit of just knowing what’s coming, doing so will also ensure that courses offered are able to run.
+We’ve begun Spring 2023 registration this week, and our advisors have taken to social media to encourage students to stop in, choose their classes, and register early.
+Apart from the obvious benefit of knowing what’s coming, doing so will also ensure that courses offered are able to run.
 A course needs sufficient enrollment in order to “make,” and without such enrollment, we find that we have to cancel classes at times.
 That doesn’t serve students, and it causes needless frustration and delays.
-I’ve heard students express dismay at the cancellation of a class, lamenting that they had not yet registered for the class but planned to do so.
-In delaying the actual act of registration, students often inadvertently extend their own timeline to graduation.
+I’ve heard students express dismay at the cancellation of a class, lamenting that they had not yet registered for it but planned to do so.
+In delaying registration, students often inadvertently extend their own graduation timeline.